This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

-Cryotherapy wart removal is a procedure to remove your wart by freezing it.
-This is done using a cryogen (freezing chemical), usually liquid nitrogen.
+Cryotherapy wart removal is a procedure to remove your wart by freezing it with liquid nitrogen.

-Your caregiver will numb your skin and remove any dead skin on your wart.
-He will then use a cotton swab, spray, or cryoprobe (long, pointed device) to apply the cryogen to your wart.
+Your healthcare provider will remove any dead skin on your wart.
+He will then use a cotton swab, spray, or cryoprobe (long, pointed device) to apply the liquid nitrogen to your wart.
 It may take up to 60 seconds for the wart to freeze.
 The frozen tissue will then be allowed to thaw slowly.
-A second application may be applied after a few minutes.
-The skin on and around your wart may form a blister.
-The dead wart tissue usually dries up and falls off in about 3 weeks.
+Your healthcare provider may apply liquid nitrogen again after a few minutes.

 What are the risks of cryotherapy wart removal?